 Knowing how to properly clean a carpet stain – especially around the holidays – is not only a good skill to have, it can become a necessity.
-A little drop of cranberry sauce here, a red wine stain there, a greasy gravy spot over here…it’s enough to drive you crazy!
+A little drop of cranberry sauce here, a red wine stain there, a greasy gravy spot over here…it’s almost enough to make you stop hosting altogether!

 And to top it off, it seems like different stains require different treatments – because cleaning up candle wax is an entirely different process than removing chocolate ganache.
 And both of those differ from the way you clean up Rex’s doggy stain that came to be after Aunt Fern fed him too much turkey.
 And then it depends whether you have natural or synthetic carpet.
 What’s a homeowner to do?

 First, stay calm!
 Just about every stain has a solution.
 Here are some basics to keep in mind:

 - Determine whether or not you’re the best person to tackle this job.
 Everyday jobs you can handle; stains like oil, paint, or ink, and those that contain chemicals, are better left to a professional cleaner.

 - Act quickly.
 The longer a stain has to set, chances are the harder it’ll be to get out.